-As part of Burrenbeo Trust’s Farming for Nature farm walks, Green Foundation Ireland is delighted to join with them in inviting you to participate.
+In collaboration with the farm walks organised by Farming for Nature, Green Foundation Ireland is delighted to join with them in inviting you to participate.

 Venue: Golashane Nature Reserve, County Meath